k61n/openhkl/doc/sphinx/workflow.rst

    +--------------------+----------------------------------------------+

 The merged peaks can be saved to ShelX, FullProf or Phenix format.
-The Phenix format is fixed width, andsome instruments such as BioDiff have a photomultiplier, meaning that one count on the detector corresponds not to one neutron, but some factor greater than one.
+The Phenix format is fixed width, and some instruments such as BioDiff have a photomultiplier, meaning that one count on the detector corresponds not to one neutron, but some factor greater than one.
 This can cause the intensities to become too large for the column, and make them unreadable by Phenix.
-The ``intensity scale factor`` control allows the user to post-multiply the intensity by some factor such that the columns no longer overlap.
+The ``intensity scale factor`` control allows the user to post-multiply the intensity and its associated variance by some factor such that the columns no longer overlap.

 Unmerged representation tab